MyTravel Airways: Incidents

 On 5 July 2007, a first officer who was not an employee but was paying MyTravel to gain flight experience on their aircraft (pay-to-fly) landed an Airbus A320 heavily at Kos airport in Greece, causing substantial damage to the main landing gear.
 The report was critical of both the pilot's training record and non-employees paying airlines to gain experience.

-Fleet

-Airtours was formed in 1990 and changed to MyTravel Airways in 2002 with the merger of Premiair.
-Since the formation of the airline as Airtours International Airways in 1990, until the merger with Thomas Cook in 2008, MyTravel Airways has operated the following aircraft types: